CprimeLearningLabs/gitops-bootcamp/exercise/advanced-deployment/blue-green.md

 For the moment, if you request the `/friend` path, you'll still see the old version (showing the default `Hello GitOps!` message).

-Try opening a new terminal window (because your current one is occupied with watching the rollout) and there issue the following command and close the terminal window (to return to the one watching thte rollout).
+Try opening a new terminal window (because your current one is occupied with watching the rollout) and there issue the following command and close the terminal window (to return to the one watching thte rollout) (if you're on Windows, replace `kubectl argo rollouts` with `kubectl-argo-rollouts-windows-amd64.exe`).

 ```
 kubectl argo rollouts promote simple-http-server-rollout -n simple-http-server-argo-declarative